tmattsson/gs1utils/README.md

 # Utilities for GS1 GTIN GLN and SSCC codes
-Java library for GS1 data structures such as GTIN, GLN and SSCC commonly used in barcodes.
+Java library for GS1 data structures commonly used in barcodes, such as GTIN, GLN, SSCC and element strings.
 Provides methods for validation and conversion between different length GTINs.

+Provides parsing of element strings used in GS1-128 barcodes.

 Supports variable weight GTINs as defined by GS1 Sweden in the (GTIN-14) 02- namespace.